Multiple business entities

 To change an entity on an existing subscription: Changes can only take effect on the next_bill_date or subscription_term.
 Immediate subscription changes do not support entity changes.

-When scheduling subscription changes for the next bill date or next term renewal:
+When scheduling changes for the next bill date or next term renewal, you can also change the business entity on the subscription.

-Entities assigned at the subscription level take precedence over location-based assignment and any account-level entity override.
+Subscription-level entity assignment takes precedence over location-based assignment and any account-level entity override.

-Applying an overriding entity to a customer's account
+Applying an overriding entity to an account

-To apply an override in the Admin UI:
+In the Admin UI:

-Viewing the overriding entity on an account
+Viewing the overriding entity

 The assigned entity is visible on the customer's account page under Account Information.
-You can also query the Account object via API to see the assigned entity, or query the Invoice object to see which entity was applied to a specific invoice.
+You can also query the Account object via API to see the assigned entity, or the Invoice object to see which entity was applied to a specific invoice.

 Account hierarchy and entities